Home Nesina, Kazano & Oseni

 Nesina, Kazano and Oseni for Blood Sugar Control

 Nesina (alogliptin), Kazano (alogliptin and metformin hydrochloride) and Oseni (alogliptin and pioglitazone) are oral drugs developed by Japan-based Takeda Pharmaceuticals, Inc. Its partner, Furiex Pharmaceuticals, markets the drugs.
-All three drugs were approved in 2010 in Japan and then in January 2013 by the U.S. Food and Drug Administration.
+Regulators in Japan approved all three drugs in 2010, and the U.S. Food and Drug Administration (FDA) approved them in January 2013.

 Along with diet and exercise, Nesina, Kazano and Oseni help control blood sugar in people with Type 2 diabetes.
 The drugs are not intended for use in patients with Type 1 diabetes or ketoacidosis.

-The main active ingredient in all three medications is alogliptin, a drug that belongs to a class of medications called dipeptidyl peptidase-4 (DPP-4) inhibitors.
+The main active ingredient in all three medications is alogliptin, which belongs to a class of drugs called dipeptidyl peptidase-4 (DPP-4) inhibitors.
 Drugs in this class help stimulate the release of more insulin after a meal to control blood sugar.
 Other drugs in the class include Januvia, Tradjenta, Onglyza and Kombiglyze XR.
-Nesina would have been the first DPP-4 drug released in the U.S. But because of potential cardiovascular risks associated with diabetes drugs, the FDA issued new safety requirements in 2008 that forced Takeda to conduct new safety trials before the drug could be approved.

 Nesina is Takeda’s follow-up medication to its blockbuster diabetes drug, Actos (pioglitazone).
 At the height of its sales in 2011, Actos topped out at $4.5 billion worldwide and made up 27% of the company’s revenue.
-The patent on Actos expired in August 2012, but Takeda is using Actos in combination with alogliptin in its new medicine, Oseni.
+The patent on Actos expired in August 2012, but Takeda combined pioglitazone and alogliptin to create Oseni.

 Studies have shown that drugs in the DPP-4 class are effective at controlling blood sugar, but other studies have linked them to serious side effects such as pancreatitis and possible pancreatic cancer.